pokergeist/Arduino-Plot-lib/README.md

 ## MemTest

 This gives you a simple way to monitor free memory usage.
 It sends a notice to the Console anytime there's a reduction in Free Memory.

+## Device Drivers

+### AFS_MPU9250

+This developing library supports the MPU-9250 9-DOF Motion Processing Unit/IMU, with the components derived from the Adafruit_Sensor type.
+Additional features are:

+* access to the AK8963 Magnetometer sensor configuration and data registers
+* ability to configure the MPU-9250's data ready interrupt signal which can be polled or associate with an interrupt handler
+* ability to configure the MPU-9250's slave device configuration register for populating its External Sensor Data registers
+* access to the individual Adafruit Sensor objects.

+### Cirque GlidePoint (Pinnacle) Trackpad

+* Reads Absolute or Relative trackpad data over SPI or I2C.
+* Configured for small microcontrollers (e.g, Adafruit QT Py)